Trespassing sea lions turn B.C. fish farm into 'all-you-can-eat buffet' | CBC News

 The animals gulped down fish after fish, awkwardly clambering across barriers to move from one pen to another.

-Glambeck said she and others at the society were concerned the sea lions got into the farm through a hole in the barrier, which would mean farmed fish could've escape into the Clark Biosphere Reserve.
+Glambeck said she and others at the society were concerned the sea lions got into the farm through a hole in the barrier, which would mean farmed fish could have escaped into the Clayoquot Sound UNESCO Biosphere Reserve.
 There was also worry that the sea lions were stuck inside the pens.

 Cermaq said Monday that wasn't the case.